 - In the winter, when nature rests and rejuvenates, so should we, maximizing our sleep, restorative forms of exercise, working on our posture, spending more time at home reading books, journaling, listening to our feelings, our inner voice, doing less and caring for our joints, bones, and postural alignment.

-- In the Spring, the energy shifts outwards.
+- Spring, the energy shifts outwards.
 Sprouts and leafy greens are growing up and out, spreading their leaves.
 We feel a renewed interest with the outside world, our creativity sparks (green, the color of spring, is associated with creativity).
 Explore the world with new energy, meet new people, and try new activities.
 The cardiovascular training and weight training becomes more intense.
 Our diet shifts from more warming and oily foods to bitter foods.

 - In the summer, when the sun is at its most intense and the days are longest, we are fully turned to the external world, feeling sensual, fun, extroverted, athletic and engaging in long endurance efforts.
 We make new friends, we have the endurance to engage in new projects such as a move, a career change, traveling.
 We spend our energy and consume cooling and hydrating fruits and vegetables to keep us from burning out.